 Basic Core Services

 Core services are available to the public at no charge and includes the use of our Resource Room, where you can look through job postings, access a wealth of job search information, and utilize computers and phones for job search activities.
 The resource room is open 7:30am to 4:00pm Monday through Friday.

 - Careers 101 Assessment with OMJ staff.
 Helps you assess what you need to reach your employment goals, develop a solid plan for success, and determine if enrollment in the WIOA Career Advancement Program

 might be right for you.

-Need your GED or thinking about College?
-Solutions is a class designed to prepare you for the GED or for College Placement Testing.
+Aspire Assessment - Need your GED or thinking about College?
+Aspire through Mansfield City Schools is a class designed to prepare you for the GED or for College Placement Testing.
 The class is FREE and has both Bucyrus and Galion locations.
-Sign up at our front desk for a no-pressure assessment.
-Additional GED information available at www.education.ohio.gov
+Sign up at our front desk for a no-pressure assessment and get all the information you need to get started!

 Education & Training Information - Brochures and program offerings of many area colleges and vocational schools.

 Financial Aide Information - How to apply for federal financial aide through the FAFSA

 Labor Market Information - Get the data you need to make smart career decisions